Arkaraj/Avalon/avalon-api/src/README.md

 ### General Routes

-- GET /room gets all rooms(where user is a member) of a user
+- [x] GET /room gets all rooms(where user is a member) of a user
 - [x] GET /croom gets all rooms created by the user
-- POST /room creates a room for the user// content: name
+- [x] POST /room creates a room for the user// content: name
-- DELETE /room/:roomId user leaves the room
+- [x] DELETE /room/:roomId user leaves the room

 ### Join

-- POST /join joins the room based on the nanoid code// content: code
+- [x] POST /join joins the room based on the nanoid code// content: code

 ### Task Routes

-- GET /tasks/:room_id gets tasks of the pirticular room
+- [x] GET /tasks/:room_id gets tasks of the pirticular room
-- PUT /tasks/:room_id updates the tasks// content: {completed: true}
+- [x] PUT /tasks/:room_id updates the tasks// content: {completed: true}

 ### Admins

-- GET admin/:room_id gets all members in the room with there tasks of that room
+- [x] GET admin/:room_id gets all members in the room with there tasks of that room
-- POST admin/task/:room_id/:user_id admins posts tasks to members// content: Task
+- [x] POST admin/task/:room_id/:user_id admins posts tasks to members// content: Task
-- DELETE admin/task/:room_id/:user_id deletes/removes the task
+- [x] DELETE admin/task/:room_id/:user_id deletes/removes the task

+- Get /admin/:roomId/:userId the specific students tasks(for admin) (**Important**)

 #### To do
-- [ ] Create all the routes
+- [x] Create all the routes
 - [ ] Connect it with Svelte, polka fetch